-There are generally no rules on an approach to the target.
-However, discussions with the target board typically constitute price-sensitive information ("inside information") and should therefore be kept strictly confidential until the parties are ready to announce the bid.
-In any event, an initial announcement must be made no later than when the parties have reached a conditional agreement on the contemplated bid (typically by virtue of a merger protocol that is still subject to regulatory approvals and other non-discretionary conditions).
-Until that time, the target may delay the public disclosure of inside information so as not to prejudice its legitimate interests (e.g. to negotiate a friendly bid), provided that such omission would not be likely to mislead the public and provided that the target is able to ensure the confidentiality of that information.
-However, if the target becomes subject to rumours or speculation, or there are unexplainable movements in its share price, a press release must be issued without delay and the AFM is typically vigilant in enforcing immediate disclosure.
+There are generally no rules about an approach to the target.
+However, discussions with the target board typically constitute price-sensitive information ("inside information"), and should therefore be kept strictly confidential until the parties are ready to announce the bid.
+In any event, an initial announcement must be made no later than when the parties have reached conditional agreement on the contemplated bid (typically by virtue of a merger protocol that is still subject to regulatory approvals and other nondiscretionary conditions).
+Until that time, the target may delay the public disclosure of inside information in order not to prejudice its legitimate interests (e.g. to negotiate a friendly bid), provided that such omission would not be likely to mislead the public, and provided that the target is able to ensure the confidentiality of that information.
+The target must, in that case, keep a written record evidencing how these requirements have been met and submit such record to the AFM upon its request.
+If the target becomes subject to rumours or speculation, or there are unexplainable movements in its share price, a press release must be issued without delay and the AFM is typically vigilant in enforcing immediate disclosure.
 If, in that case, the target publicly confirms that discussions with the bidder are ongoing, the bid will not be deemed to have been announced (and no statutory timetable will therefore start to run) until a conditional agreement has been reached.
-A bidder may be required to proactively make a public announcement of material facts that might affect the target's trading price, in particular if there is a risk that inaccurate or misleading information may otherwise be available in the market.
+A bidder may be required to proactively make a public announcement of material facts that might affect the target's trading price, particularly if there is a risk that inaccurate or misleading information may otherwise be available in the market.